ejconlon/blanks/README.md

 bound variables), but if you stick to the provided combinators, things will work out fine.

 You'll get most of what you want by just importing this module unqualified.
-See the `Blanks` class definition and related methods to manipulate variables and abstractions.
 See `Scope` for the basic wrapper and `LocScope` for a wrapper with annotations you can use for source locations and the like.
 See the test suite for examples.